 Department of Transportation Report Shows Spike in Traffic Fatalities

-Posted on behalf of The Bell Law Firm, PLLC on Feb 26, 2016 in Car Accidents
+Posted on behalf of Stewart Bell, PLLC on Feb 26, 2016 in Car Accidents

 According to a 2015 traffic report compiled by the U.S. Department of Transportation (USDOT), the number of traffic fatalities on the nation’s roadways increased dramatically in 2015, despite deaths declining in previous years.